March 18, 2019

-As required by the Illinois Health and Physical Education Law, a current health examination and proof of immunizations is required for all students entering Kindergarten and 6th Grade.
+As required by the Illinois Health and Physical Education Law, a current health examination and proof of immunizations is required for all students entering Kindergarten and 6th Grade (dated within 1 year of the first day of attendance for the current school year.)
 If your child is a new student and has previously attended school in Illinois, the health examination record must be obtained from the previous school.
 If your child is new and attended school outside of Illinois, an eye examination by an optometrist or a physician who provides complete eye examinations AND a current health examination must be completed by an Illinois physician before your child's first day of school.

 All students must comply with the rules and regulations for immunizing school children pursuant to the School Code and must present evidence of immunity against:

 - Combined Measles, Mumps, and Rubella (MMR) - 2 doses with the first dose at 12 months of age or older.